Below you’ll find answers to some of the most frequently asked questions about Take One Action Film Clubs (i.e. “Locals”).

 We will also provide programmer training, film discussion guides and links into opportunities and expert voices that can help audiences go further in response to a film, here in Scotland.

-The season should be completed within 12 months but the pace is entirely up to you and what would work best in your community – it could be a weekly, monthly, or even a mini festival over a weekend.
+The season should be completed within 18 months but the pace is entirely up to you and what would work best in your community – it could be a weekly, monthly, or even a mini festival over a weekend.
 We are happy to support you in finding the best shape for your events.
-Your Local can start at any time of year but please note that we will hold training sessions for Local organisers during our festivals in September and November so therefore a start post-November may be best.

 We have received interest from a variety of organisations and community groups, with diverse access to funds and have worked out a pricing structure that takes this into account.
 The fees set out below are heavily subsidised: they do not cover Take One Action’s costs but help us make this new venture possible and pay filmmakers so that they can keep making inspiring films.